Our School Curriculum

 Foundation Subjects – Design and Technology, Geography, History, Art and Design, Music, Physical Education, Computing, Religious Education, PSHE, Relationships and Sex Education.
 (Modern Foreign Language is taught in Key Stage 2).

-We are passionate about providing children with opportunities to apply their knowledge and understanding of the curriculum and we offer a range of trips and visits to enhance their learning in school.
 Our comprehensive Visits Plan offers children opportunities to develop and explore the local area as well as visiting places of interest further afield.
-We provide a number of residential visits each year, which are exciting, varied and a fantastic opportunity for relationship building.
+We provide residential visits each year for upper key stage two pupils, which are exciting, varied and a fantastic opportunity for relationship building and personal development.

-We have very high expectations for attainment and progress in all subject but we also offer a wide range of art, musical and sporting opportunities throughout key stage one and two.
-Children are given opportunities to participate in after school clubs linked to these curriculum areas and are often invited to participate in competitive events such as sports tournaments and singing groups.
+We also offer a wide range of art, musical and sporting opportunities.
+Children are given opportunities to participate in after school clubs linked to these curriculum areas and are often invited to participate in competitive events such as sports tournaments and musical events.